mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

     Alternatively, you can choose **Custom**, and enter your own requirements for **CPU** and **Memory**.
 Ensure that these values are the same or greater than the values for a *Small* environment, otherwise you may run into problems running your app.

 {{% alert color="info" %}}
-If the cluster manager has added and enabled customized core resource plan on Cluster manager page, only    the enabled plan will be visiable for selection.
+If the cluster manager has added and enabled customized core resource plan on Cluster manager page, only the configured custom core resource plans will be visible for selection.
 {{% /alert %}}